zhufuyi/sponge_doc/en/components.md

 <br>

 #### 🔹Collecting Profiles via System Signal Notifications

+> [!note] To be able to use system signals to notify the acquisition profile, you need to set `enableStat: true` in the yaml file in the `configs` directory.

 Click here to see an [example of the use](https://github.com/zhufuyi/sponge/blob/main/pkg/prof/README.md#sampling-profile-by-system-notification-signal) of the notification acquisition profile via system signals.